• Skip to main content

 Good Catch is a great vegan seafood brand.
 They offer fish cakes, fish burgers, fish fillets and fish sticks.
 The texture is spot on, and there is a slight hint of fishiness without being too prominent.
 I’m loving to see that these products are popping up everywhere lately!

-Good Catch brand vegan crab cakes.
+A package of Good Foods brand plant-based crab cakes.

 Gardein Crab Cakes: I think these Mini Cr’b Cakes are the best breaded vegan crab cakes out there.
 Toss into an air fryer and serve with a sriracha or lemon-dill mayo for dipping.

-Gardein vegan crab cakes.
+A package of Gardein vegan crab cakes.

 Photo source: Gardein

-Vegan Lobster
+Plant-Based Lobster

 If you are searching for a vegan lobster recipe, then hearts of palm or lobster mushrooms are a great choice.
 Lobster mushrooms aren’t really mushrooms.
 When the parasite Hypomyces lactifluorum invades a wild mushroom, lobster mushrooms are created.
 I’m getting total The Last of Us vibes thinking too much about that.

-Serve with melted vegan butter with pasta, bread or batter it and enjoy the taste and texture of lobster without harming a single sea creature!
+Serve with melted vegan butter with pasta, bread or batter it, and enjoy the taste and texture of lobster without harming a single sea creature!

 Vegan Lobster Roll Made with Hearts of Palm